HorsesTrote Y GalopeFor SaleMare

 Typically their manes are “roached.”
 It was originally done for practical purposes, as many are working horses in Colombia.
 It is not a requirement for show, but it is done in order to accentuate their characteristically thick, regal necks.

 Highly prized in it’s native country of Colombia the Trocha horse performs one gait during competition.
 A smooth 4 beat uneven diagional Paso Gait.
 The “trocha” is the typical way of movement, considered a gait, for some horses which is measured in a rhythmical and harmonious tempo but in four uneven beats, identified by the sound produced by the four beats when the sequence of the cycle is performed.
 Its sound follows a 1-1-1-1 rhythm.

 The Trocha horse is shown fully collected with rapid, fluid, powerful footfall.
 The horse must be energetic, well balanced and symmetrical while performing the Trocha gait during the entire class.
 The Trocha horse usually possess a long full mane and not roached.

 This breed is similar to the Trocha Pura yet also must perform the galope gait with a very elegant, smooth, collected frame and controlled forward movement.
 Typically, their manes are roached.

 Bloodlines offered such as:

-Hermano Sol de Villa Milena, Onix, Manzur, Consul de Gran Dinastia, Tentadir de Gran Chaparral, Bucefalo de Vuelta Grande, Favorito de Palo Santo, Cupido de La Ahlambra, and many more. ...Read full description
+Hermano Sol de Villa Milena, Onix, Manzur, Consul de Gran Dinastia, Tentador de Gran Chaparral, Bucefalo de Vuelta Grande, Favorito de Palo Santo, Cupido de La Ahlambra, Rey del Destello and many more. ...Read full description